-- 1. Include written standards for providing ESG assistance (may include as attachment) - See attached document for ESG written standards. - 2.
-If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.
+1. Include written standards for providing ESG assistance (may include as attachment)

+See attached document for ESG written standards.

+2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.

-The coordinated entry system uses multiple sites covering 100% of New York City.
-Given the size of NYC and needs of diverse population, various government and non-profit partners run sites.
-Existing mainstream systems (e.g., behavioral health, health care, child welfare, corrections, senior services) conduct outreach to identify, engage, and refer homeless households to coordinated assessment site.
-Outreach teams operate 24/7 citywide to engage unsheltered person and connect them to assessment services.
+The coordinated entry system uses multiple sites and site types covering 100% of New York City.
+These include shelters, drop in centers, street outreach, hospitals, jails, prisons, supportive housing providers and independent psychiatrists.
+Given the size of NYC and needs of diverse population, various government and non-profit partners run these sites.
+Existing mainstream systems (e.g., behavioral health, health care, child welfare, corrections, senior services) conduct outreach to identify, engage, and refer homeless households using the to coordinated assessment survey ..
+Outreach teams operate 24/7 citywide to engage unsheltered person and connect them to assessment and placement services.
 DHS operates 5 centralized emergency shelter intake centers & 23 prevention sites.
-A sites use standardized assessment to identify need and utilize data systems to track resources and direct household to services that meet their needs.
+Every sites use a standardized assessment to identify need and utilize data systems to track resources and direct household to services that meet their needs.
 The CoC with collaboration from multiple government agencies, providers and coalition groups is designing an even more comprehensive coordinated assessment system to ensure resources are allocated efficiently & prioritized for those who have been homeless the longest/have the most severe service needs.